Man headbutted woman and bit her boyfriend at engagement party

 “He grabbed hold of Mr Layland’s coat and swung him around and ripped his hood off.

-“Mr Watkins then threw punches threw punches at him, several of which connected with the upper body and caused a mark the left side of it to the face and also connected with his bottom lip.
+“Mr Watkins then threw punches, several of which connected with the upper body and caused a mark the left side of it to the face and also connected with his bottom lip.

 MORE NEWS: Speeding 150mph Lamborghini driver is drugs kingpin who made nearly £500k